 About This Drug

-Nilutamide is used to treat men with prostate cancer.
-It is given by mouth.
+Nilutamide is used to treat cancer.
+It is given orally (by mouth).

 Food and Drug Interactions

 - There are no known interactions of nilutamide with food.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with nilutamide.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 - There are known interactions of nilutamide with blood thinning medicine such as warfarin.
 Ask your doctor what precautions you should take.

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms: